diegosucaria/node-orm-paging/README.md

 This plugin adds a pagination helper function for [ORM](http://dresende.github.io/node-orm2).

+This fork only returns promises.
+No callback support.
+Only ES6+

 ## Dependencies

 Of course you need `orm` to use it.
 Other than that, no more dependencies.